What the best dishwasher has

 - Good drying capability.
 This is an area where many -- maybe even most -- dishwashers struggle, especially when it comes to drying plastics.
 European-made models are the worst, as many of those don't have a heat dry function at all.
 A stainless steel, as opposed to plastic, tub will improve drying.
 Liquids that claim to help improve drying may help, although plenty of users say they don't and they add to your ongoing costs.

 How much space do you have?
-While some of this decision may be out of your control, standard built-in dishwashers are 24 inches wide and sufficient for a family.
+While some of this decision may be out of your control, standard built-in dishwashers are 24 inches wide and have the largest capacity.
 Those who have less space can opt for a compact, 18-inch built-in.
 For apartment dwellers or those with no space for a built-in, portables come in a variety of shapes and sizes, including countertop and rollaway.
-However, as noted above, smaller dishwashers hold less, so don't lose sight of your dishwashing needs when deciding between standard and compact models.

 Do you use oversized dishes?
 Some models have tines that are closely spaced to accommodate more dishes, while others have far-apart tines to accommodate larger dishes.
-The best models have tines that can be raised or lowered, to accommodate a variety of needs.
 Some also have upper racks that can be raised or lowered for greater flexibility for odd-sized items.
 If you have particularly thick dishes (think stoneware), you may want to take a place setting to the store with you to see if the dishwasher can easily accommodate your dishes.

 Are you bothered by even small noises?
 Most of today's dishwashers, even cheap models, are very quiet.
 According to the experts at YaleAppliance.com, anything rated at less than 47 dBA will be more than adequate.
 However, we read few complaints that dishwashers were overly noisy even when evaluating reviews for the louder, less-expensive and portable models included in this report.

 A few things to know about loading your dishwasher: